- Planting Tall Fescue Lawns

 I decided to conduct my own research.
 First, I bought three 2-cubic-foot bags of potting soil from the home improvement store and laid them out where I wanted my flowers.
 I chose a potting mix that was moisture-retentive for summer planting, but for fall or winter plantings I would suggest using another mix.
 Waterlogged soils can kill annual plants.

 Laying the bag flat, I cut drainage slits into one side of the bag.
 Next, I turned the bag over into place.
-Once I settled the bag and smoothed the soil, I used a razor knife to cut out a rectangle, leaving about 2 to 3 inches of plastic all the way around to help keep the soil from washing out of the bag when I water the plants.
+Once I settled the bag and smoothed the soil, I used a razor knife to cut out a rectangle, leaving about 2 to 3 in. of plastic all the way around to help keep the soil from washing out of the bag when I water the plants.

 As it was summer, I added begonias and a small amount of slow-release fertilizer.
 Lastly, I mulched over and around the bags with pine straw.